Debbie Crans: Our Fearless Leader

 Cameron Van Cleave

 Heide Murakami graduated with a BS in Chemistry from the University of Hawaii at Manoa.
 She worked with the UH Cancer Center to develop compounds to use against Glioblastoma.
 Heide is currently a graduate student in the Crans’ lab at Colorado State University, working as an organic/inorganic chemist.
 Research interests include organic and inorganic synthesis and medicinal chemistry.
-If not working, Heide likes to play games and read.
+If not working, Heide likes to play games, plan D&D campaigns, and read.